Sling TV Packages 2019: Full Channel Lineup

 As you can see, on top of sports channels, the Sling TV Blue package also offers more lifestyle and entertainment content from BET, Bravo, Discovery Channel, FX, Nat Geo, Nick Jr, TLC, and USA.

-If you can live without ESPN, the Blue lineup provides a solid choice of major cable networks across news, entertainment, sports, and lifestyle TV at an incredibly reasonable cost.
+If you can live without ESPN, the Blue lineup provides a good choice of major cable networks across news, entertainment, sports, and lifestyle TV at a reasonable cost.

 Sling Orange and Blue: Full Lineup